bkclerke/HelloBlake.Jekyll/about.md

 I love Notion almost as much as I love Umbraco.
 If you're not familiar with Notion, I'd be delighted to tell you about it!
 Organization is my passion, and it shows in everything I do.
 Like any skill worth mastering, organization is an evolving practice that can always be refined and improved.

+## I love to read

+I love to read whenever I can make the time. eBooks and audiobooks are my jam!
+My favorite genres include fiction, fantasy, romance, and the occasional non-fiction—especially productivity books and works about technology's impact on society and the psychology of addictive tech.
+If you enjoy similar reads, let's connect on [GoodReads](https://www.goodreads.com/user/show/183888661-blake){:target="_blank"} to share our recent favorites!

 ## I am always learning

 Whether it's a Codecademy course or an in-person course at my local community college, I am always taking time to play with new technologies to see how things work.
 I actively ask questions, a lot of them, which helps me gain a better understanding of how things work.
 I regularly code proof of concepts and build projects just for fun to keep up-to-date and experiment with the latest features.
 This hands-on approach allows me to stay current with emerging technologies while satisfying my curiosity through practical application.